pharaofranz/ftsky_school_vlbi_2025/index.md

 importfitsidi(fitsidifile=gate_idifiles, vis=GATE, constobsid=True, scanreindexgap_s=15.0)
 ```

+- Do take a look at what's happening in the logger while the above is running.
 - We can take a look and get a summary of the observations in the following way:

 ```python